 His work has also won recognition in Jazziz Magazine "Keyboards on Fire Competition" for his original jazz composition "Intimate Pursuit".
 That song and nine others, which were part of his album "Life in the Balance" were reviewed by jazz journalist Jonathan Widran who wrote, "...offers out-there improvisations in front of catchy melodies, with rhythmic nods to gospel and, most interestingly, Brazilian music...the album is one of the better artist released indies of the young year."
 His original tune "Jazzed Cats" was featured in the magazines CD of the month.

 On this website there are now a total of three recordings.
 Al continues his exploration of Brazilian music with his current release Brasiliana.
-One of his latest recordings is a solo piano CD entitled "Grand Piano Stories" (2012), and features eight jazz standards and one original tune "The Way To You", which was selected as a download on allaboutjazz.com.
+One of his earlier recordings is a solo piano CD entitled "Grand Piano Stories" (2012), and features eight jazz standards and one original tune.
+"The Way To You", FREE DOWNLOAD, was also featured as a download on allaboutjazz.com.
 His first recording "Life in the Balance" is also included in the offerings here.
 That recording began the interest he has in Latin Music.
-"Samba-Al" is offered here as a FREE DOWNLOAD and shows a bit of his rhythmic Latin/Jazz leanings.
+"Samba-Al" FREE DOWNLOAD shows a bit of his rhythmic Latin/Jazz leanings.
 He plans to release two more of his CD's here in the near future.
 Please follow this MUSIC link to his entire catalog thus far.